-TUITION IS DUE, THE DATE IS POSTED ON THE MONTHLY CALENDAR AND ON THE TUITION ENVELOPE.
+TUITION IS DUE, THE DATE IS POSTED ON THE MONTHLY and on your FACTS account.
 Tuition is an annual fee paid in 10 monthly installments.
 If a family chooses to withdraw their child(ren) from the school, partial or full month refunds will not be granted if the child(ren) attended one or more days that month.

-Tuition - 2023-2024
+Tuition - 2024-2025